UltravioletFramework/ultraviolet/README.md

 __On Windows__

-From the Developer Command Prompt for VS2015, navigate to the root of the Ultraviolet source tree and run `msbuild Ultraviolet.proj`.
+From the Developer Command Prompt for VS2015, navigate to the root of the Ultraviolet source tree and run the following command:

+    msbuild Ultraviolet.proj

 This will build the Desktop version of the Framework assemblies and copy them into the `Ultraviolet Framework Samples/Dependencies` directory so that the sample projects can be built.

 __On Unix__

-With Mono installed, navigate to the root of the Ultraviolet source tree and run `xbuild Ultraviolet.proj`.
+With Mono installed, navigate to the root of the Ultraviolet source tree and run the following command:

+    xbuild Ultraviolet.proj

 This will build the Desktop version of the Framework assemblies, plus the OS X compatibility shim if you are building on a Mac, and copy them into the `Ultraviolet Framework Samples/Dependencies` directory so that the sample projects can be built.

 __Mobile Platforms__